Building My Dream Home

 Years back, the thought of building my own dream house sounded like the best move I’d ever make.
 Well, it’s not a bad move after all.
 However, I always thought things would fall into place.
 In an year or so, my dream house would be up just as I had visualized in my head.
 I’m now six months into building my dream home; and it has been totally mentally draining.

 Even after hiring contractors that I trust to handle all the physical work; I still have to foresee the construction on a daily basis.
 Much worse even after my initial plan I still find myself being forced to make quick adjustments almost on a daily basis.
 Well, so far I’m proud of the progress made however; I must admit, deciding to build your dream house is not a bed of roses.

 Building your dream house comes with many over buying a home.
 To start with you have sole control over the design, types of materials to be used; colors, interior design options and layout of different accessories.
 This is an advantage not available with ready-made homes.
 Well, we all dream of building our dream homes with all the single details that we so much desire.
 However, if building your dream home there are pains you have to be prepared for.

 Below are some of the factors to consider when building your dream house from my experience so far:

 (a) Building a new house is always more costly

 In some cases, building a new home is cheaper compared to purchasing an existing home.
 In most cases however, building always tends to go beyond your budget and time.
-The one advantage of an already existing house is you already know how much will be spent and you can therefore plan for your savings.
+The one advantage of an already existing house, is you already know how much will be spent.
+You can therefore plan for your savings.
 Additionally, you can slowly renovate the house once you’ve settled in.

 (b) Custom houses are later harder to sell